Info

 For those that haven’t been to London Regents Street is one of the main shopping streets and usually exceptionally busy with both people and traffic.
 Today there were no busses, no taxis and only the odd car.

-I was reminded of War of the Worlds with people fleeing London in a ‘mass exodus’.
+I was reminded of War Of The Worlds with people fleeing London in a ‘mass exodus’.

-I was expecting chaos at the station and a long wait for a train but it couldn’t have been more different; I stepped straight onto a train and was home in 35 minutes.
+I was expecting chaos at the station and a long wait for a train, but it couldn’t have been more different; I stepped straight onto a train and was home in 35 minutes.

 It was a monumental day in many many ways.